worldbank/wb-reproducible-research-repository/resources/README_Template.md

 - **License (optional):** While this is not mandatory, it is great to know under which license the data is available to understand if it is public or private, or publication limitations.

+### Statement about Rights

+- [ ] I certify that the author(s) of the manuscript have legitimate access to and permission to use the data used in this manuscript.
+- [ ] I certify that the author(s) of the manuscript have documented permission to redistribute/publish the data contained within this replication package.
+Appropriate permission are documented in the LICENSE.txt file.

 ## Instructions for Replicators

 New users should follow these steps to run the package successfully: